Get a taste of the production in this trailer:

 —Brett Dean, Composer

-Hamlet will feature a much larger variety of instruments than usual, creating a richly textured and highly atmospheric soundscape.
+Hamlet features a much larger variety of instruments than usual, creating a richly textured and highly atmospheric soundscape.
+Sounds will also be created with some unconventional means, for example using sheets of foil as seen in the photo below from the London Philharmonic Orchestra: